Has A Past Trauma Left You Feeling Unhappy Or Unsettled?

 As you consider trauma therapy, you may wonder. . .

 What if PTSD counseling doesn’t work?

 If you’re like many people, there is a part of you that’s afraid to get your hopes up—especially if you’ve already had PTSD treatment in the past that didn’t work.
 But there is probably another part of you that is excited about the possibility of getting relief.

 We have seen so many people make life-changing recoveries that we believe transformative recovery from trauma is possible even in the most extreme cases.
 With the right guidance and support, you can work through the symptoms of your trauma (as well as the fear that therapy won’t work).

 For many people, working with an experienced and nonjudgmental therapist makes a tremendous difference in their lives.
 Whether trauma-focused therapy will be worth it for you depends largely on the severity of your current symptoms.
 If feeling better and having more control over your life’s quality and trajectory is a priority for you, the time and money needed to complete therapy will be worth the investment.

 Trauma can affect every area of your life.
 Our trauma treatment center is a safe space for you to work on any issues you may have.
-If you’re ready to get started, we invite you to contact us for a free 30-minute consultation.
+If you’re ready to get started, we invite you to contact us.